JaberQezelbash/JaberQezelbash.github.io/_pages/about.md

 ---

-I am a Ph.D. student at the Department of Industrial & Systems Engineering, University of Florida.
+I am a third year Ph.D. student at the Department of Industrial & Systems Engineering, University of Florida.
 I am pursuing my current studies under the supervision of Dr. K. Hicklin.
 My research mailnly focuses on Machine Learning and Optimization with applications in healthcare.

 Before starting my PhD, I worked as a part time Data Analyst for 4 years.
 During the same time, I was also a Lecturer at my Bachelor's university.